Epistemic-Technology/obsidian-github-tasks/README.md

-# GitHub Tasks for Obsidian
+# GitHub tasks for Obsidian

 Import GitHub issues and pull requests to Obsidian tasks.